erikbos/gatekeeper/README.md

 Deployment options:

-* Ease to deployment: deploy [using docker compose or helm chart](deployment/docker/README.md).
+* Ease to deployment: deploy locally using [docker compose](deployment/README.md) or in Kubernetes cluster using [helm chart](deployment/README.md).

-* Database: any Cassandra-CQL compatible database can act as backend: AWS Keyspaces, Azure CosmosDB and Apache Cassandra.
+* Database: any Cassandra-CQL compatible database can be used: AWS Keyspaces, Azure CosmosDB and Apache Cassandra.

 * Designed for multi-region deployment by default.